aws-deadline/deadline-cloud-for-keyshot/README.md

 You can use [usage based licensing][usage-based-licensing] on customer-managed fleets by [connecting them to a license endpoint](https://docs.aws.amazon.com/deadline-cloud/latest/developerguide/cmf-ubl.html).

 You can also use your own licensing for customer-managed fleets.

+> [!NOTE]
+> The KeyShot adaptor uses TCP ports in the range 9000-9099 for internal communication during rendering.
+These ports only listen on the loopback interface (127.0.0.1) and do not require network access.

 ## Viewing the Job Bundle that will be submitted